Friday, July 29, 2016

 Bowen Island, Canada

-Our first stab at island life was Bowen Island, just off the coast of British Columbia Canada, near Vancouver.
-It was a small mountainous paradise, about nineteen square miles in total land mass.
-Back in the mid-1970’s when we moved to Bowen Island the population was only around twelve hundred people.
-The mixed-grade school was so small it was in danger of being closed.
-A student had to be invented to meet the minimum requirement of six students.
+Our first stab at island life was Bowen Island, just off the coast of British Columbia, Canada, near Vancouver.
+It was a small mountainous paradise, about 19 square miles in total land mass.
+Back in the mid-1970s, when we moved to Bowen Island, the population was only around 1200.
+The mixed-grade school was so small it was in danger of closing.
+A student was invented to meet the minimum requirement of six students.

 Harvesting cocos from Playa Norte, Isla Mujeres

 Fast forward a couple of decades.
 As we neared retirement age, we once again thought of living on an island – only this time we wanted to be warm.
 Our choice was Isla Mujeres, just off the coast near Cancun, yeah - I know, the Las Vegas of the Beach.
-Now, don’t get me wrong Cancun is a wonderful vacation spot.
-Founded by the Mexican government in the 1970’s on vacant stretch of white sand this is where all-inclusive resorts became popular.
+Cancun is a wonderful vacation spot, just not for us.
+Founded by the Mexican government in the 1970s on a vacant stretch of white sand, this is where all-inclusive resorts became popular.
 A great experience for families, at a fixed cost.

 Playa Centro, Isla Mujeres

-On Isla Mujeres, life is simpler here.
+On Isla Mujeres, life is simpler.
 Yes, we have our share of tourists, with Cancun being only eighteen minutes away by passenger ferry.

-That’s a good thing; tourism allows the residents a way to earn a living and still have the qualities of life and community that makes island living so special.
+That’s a good thing; tourism allows the residents to earn a living, and still have the qualities of life and community that make island living so special.

-Yummy mangoes for sale just two blocks from our casa
+Yummy mangoes for sale 2 blocks from our casa

 We have become a part of the community, frequenting local stores where the owners now greet us by name, and usually have exactly what we want.